port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/iac/terraform/modules/aws-exporter-module.md

 </details>

 :::tip LAMBDA FUNCTION IAM POLICY
-By default, the exporter will be use the [default exporter policy](https://github.com/port-labs/terraform-aws-port-exporter/blob/main/defaults/policy.json).
+By default, the exporter will use the [default exporter policy](https://github.com/port-labs/terraform-aws-port-exporter/blob/main/defaults/policy.json).

 In order to use your custom [AWS policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html), create a new `policy.json` file, and pass its path to the `lambda_policy_file` variable.
 :::